VashuVats/VashuVats/README.md

 ☁️ Experienced in AWS Cloud with deployed projects

-📊 Skilled in SQL databases like MySQL and NoSQL MongoDB
+📊 Skilled in MySQL and MongoDB

-🐍 Developed various Python programs, including web scrapers, games with Pygame, and networking tools
+🐍 Developed various Python programs, including web scrapers, games, and networking tools

 ⚙️ Written automation scripts for security testing